Julissa93/module004-scope/README.md

 # JS: Functions, Scope

-## Needs Statement
+## Overview
-To master the JavaScript language, students must have a deep understanding of how scope works beneath the hood.
+To master the JavaScript language, students must have a deep understanding of how scope works underneath the hood.

 ## Objective
 - The objective of this lesson is: